 And AFDC became welfare reform.

-The actual name of the welfare reform law is Temporary Assistance for Needy Families, T A N F. TANF is the acronym.
+The actual name of the welfare reform law is Temporary Assistance for Needy Families, T-A-N-F.

-Welfare reform, officially known as temporary assistance for needy families.
+Welfare Reform, officially known as Temporary Assistance for Needy Families.

-The underlying concept of welfare reform was that able-bodied adults should be required to work or prepare for work as a condition of receiving welfare aid.
+underlying concept of welfare reform was that able-bodied adults should be required to work or prepare for work as a condition of receiving welfare aid.

-While new law did grant states more flexibility in some respects, the core Of the act was the creation of rigorous new federal work standards that state governments were required to implement.
+While new law did grant states more flexibility in some respects, the core of the act was the creation of rigorous, new federal work standards that state governments were required to implement.

 The welfare reform law was very successful.